AlexWorx/ALib-Class-Library/docs/pages/alib_mod_files.md

 We just look at some samples:

-We have to add header file \alibheader{files/fileexpressions.hpp}:
+We have to add the header-file \implude{Files.Expressions}:

 \snippet "DOX_FILES.cpp"     DOX_FILES_HEADER2